-A myoelectrically controlled arm prosthesis returns various natural functions to your hand.
+A myoelectrically controlled arm prosthesis restores various natural functions to your hand.
 The electronic hand can perform different types of grips.

-In the case of the passive arm prosthesis (also cosmetic prosthesis), external appearance is the priority.
+In the case of the passive arm prosthesis (also known as cosmetic prosthesis), external appearance is the priority.

 Hand and partial hand prostheses are divided into passive, myoelectrically controlled, and work prostheses.